hlandau/acmetool/SCHEMA.md

 The ownership of a State Directory and all files and directories directly or ultimately within it SHOULD be verified and enforced.

+### Use of Symlinks

+All symlinks used within the State Directory MUST be unbroken, MUST point to locations within the State Directory and MUST be relatively expressed (i.e., they MUST NOT break if the State Directory were to be moved).
+Implementations SHOULD verify these properties for any symlinks they encounter in the State Directory.

 Notification Hooks
 ------------------